johnsonjh/isnewer/README.md

 ## Overview

-* It is unfortunately difficult to portably and robustly determine the newer of two files from a UNIX shell script.

-* Efforts to standardize this as part of POSIX
+* It is unfortunately difficult to portably and robustly determine the newer of two files from a UNIX shell script; efforts to standardize this as part of POSIX
   [appear to have stalled](https://www.austingroupbugs.net/view.php?id=375).

 * AT&T Research UNIX V8 (never released under a proper FLOSS license)